daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 The above is all we need to have LaTeX work with R Markdown documents, however for Jupyter we need to add the TinyTex executables to our `PATH` and install several more packages (`PATH` is a collection of directories which contain the available executable programs on your computer).

 To append the TinyTex executables to our `PATH` we need to edit our `.bashrc` file.
 The TinyTex executables are usually installed in `$HOME/bin`.
-Thus, add the lines below to the bottom of your `.bashrc` file (which you can open by `code $HOME/.bashrc`):
+Thus, add the lines below to the bottom of your `.bashrc` file (which you can open by `code $HOME/.bashrc`) and save the file:

 ```
 # Append TinyTex executables to the path